14 Best National Parks in Canada

 If you've got several days and are up for an adventure, a portion of the famous 782-kilometer Bruce Trail – Canada's oldest and longest footpath – runs through the park.
 Otherwise, there are several shorter trails for those who prefer a day trip.

 One attraction that's not to be missed is the Grotto, a huge sea cave on Lake Huron that you could easily spend hours exploring.
 It takes about 45 minutes (each way) to get to the cave.
-If you're planning on making the trip in the summer, leave early — the Grotto is a hot spot for tourists.
+If you're planning on making the trip in the summer, you'll need to arrange a parking permit in advance online.

 10. Jasper National Park, Alberta